CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 #### -BILITY `bl`

 ![shorthand image](assets/revised-split/bility-r20.jpg){: .rev}\
-Revised: ability, affability, insensibility
+Revised: ability, affability, insensibility,

 #### -BLE -- See -ABLE

-#### CH compounds: MCH, NCH, SCH
+#### -CH- compounds: -MCH-, -NCH-, -SCH-
 These combinations may be written without an angle or break.
 See H.